Md. Abdul Majid Khan

 Md.
-Abdul Majid Khan (মোঃ আব্দুল মজিদ খান) is an Awami League politician and the incumbent Member of Parliament from Habiganj-2.
+Abdul Majid Khan (মোঃ আব্দুল মজিদ খান) is an Awami League politician and former Member of Parliament from Habiganj-2.

 Early life

 Khan was born on 31 December 1954.
 He completed his undergraduate in communications and also has a law degree.

 Career

 In 2008, Khan was elected to parliament from Habiganj-2 as a candidate of the Awami League.
 He received 152,080 votes while his nearest rival, Sheikh Sujat Miah of the Bangladesh Nationalist Party, received 79,488 votes.

 Khan was elected to Parliament on 5 January 2014 from Habiganj-2 as an Awami League candidate.
 He received 65,362 Votes while his nearest rival, independent candidate Afsar Ahmed, received 3,112 votes.

 Khan was re-elected to parliament in 2018 as a candidate of the Awami League from Habiganj-2.
 He had 179,480 votes while his nearest rival, Maulana Abdul Basit Azad of the Khelafat Majlis, received 59,724 votes.
 He was a member of the parliamentary standing committee on Ministry of Foreign Affairs.
 He visited Cambodia in 2020 as part of a delegation of the parliamentary standing committee to discuss the Rohingya refugees in Bangladesh.

 Khan did not receive the nomination for the 2024 election.